wisonye/rust-embedded-with-stm32f4/tutorial/src/what-is-the-clock-and-how-to-use-it/clock-source-selecting-register-handling/index.md

     }
     ```

-- The clock data structure which includes all related information in the `clock tree diagram`, and we only focus on the setting value and the final working frequency output:
+- The clock data structure which includes all related information in the `clock tree diagram`, and we only focus on related settings and the final working frequency output:

     ```rust
     pub struct RccClocks {